hansemannn/co.kommit.gtm/android/documentation/index.md

 ## Reference

+## Container methods

+Android API for more information [https://developer.android.com/reference/com/google/android/gms/tagmanager/Container.html](https://developer.android.com/reference/com/google/android/gms/tagmanager/Container.html)

+### gtm.getString(key)

+Returns a string representing the configuration value for the given key.

+### gtm.getBoolean(key)

+Returns a boolean representing the configuration value for the given key.

+### gtm.getLong(key)

+Returns a Number representing the configuration value for the given key.

+### gtm.getDouble(key)

+Returns a Number representing the configuration value for the given key.

+### gtm.getLastRefreshtTime(key)

+Returns a Number with the last time (in milliseconds since midnight, January 1, 1970 UTC) that this container was refreshed from the network.

+### gtm.isDefault()

+Returns a boolean whether this is a default container, or one refreshed from the server.

+## Data layer methods

 Android API for more information [https://developer.android.com/reference/com/google/android/gms/tagmanager/DataLayer.html](https://developer.android.com/reference/com/google/android/gms/tagmanager/DataLayer.html)

 ### gtm.mapOf(args)

 ```
 gtm.mapOf("key1", "value1", "key2", "value2");
 gtm.mapOf("event", "click", "buttonName", "playMovie");
 ```